mgrofsky/Ytel-API-ANGULAR/README.md

 ### <a name="release_number"></a>![Method: ](https://apidocs.io/img/method.png ".PhoneNumberController.releaseNumber") releaseNumber

-> Release number from account
+> Remove a purchased Ytel number from your account.

 ```javascript